gulkily/dedalus-sdk-perl/README.md

 > Tests currently rely on `Test2::V0`.
 Run `cpanm --installdeps .` to install the dependencies listed in `cpanfile` (AnyEvent, AnyEvent::HTTP, Mojolicious, etc.).

+### Linting & CI

+Run `script/lint.sh` to execute `perlcritic` and ensure files are formatted according to `.perltidyrc`.
+GitHub Actions (see `.github/workflows/ci.yml`) installs dependencies for Perl 5.36/5.38, runs `make test`, and enforces the lint pipeline on every push/PR.

 ## Quick API check

 Set `DEDALUS_API_KEY` and run the example script: